 Since the West Coast League is essentially broken down into two seasons, a first and second half, it means as the calendar approaches July teams will start to jockey for playoff positioning.

-The 54 game schedule is broken down into two 27 game halves, with teams that sit in first place in the North and South division after the first 27 games clinch a playoff spot, called the First Half division pennant winners.
+The 54 game schedule is broken down into two 27 game halves, with the first half coming to an end on July 4, teams that sit in first place in the North and South division after the first 27 games clinch a playoff spot — called the First Half division pennant winners.

 Then the teams will reset their record at 0-0 for the second 27 games, and the two atop the division at the end of the second set of 27 games will own the Second Half division titles and spots in the WCL playoffs.

 That’s all for now!
-Enjoy your week Victoria, and come out to support your HarbourCats in a crucial series vs. Bellingham next weekend!
+Enjoy your week Victoria, and come out to support your HarbourCats tonight against Cuba!
 For tickets visit our office located at 1814 Vancouver Street, call us at 778-265-0327, or purchase tickets online.